jklw10/HealthOverlay/README.md

 - Used for half heart absorptions or when max health is lowered below 20
 - Dark value is the standard and white value is displayed when health is regenerating

-###### absorption.png
+###### absorption.png & health.png
-- Absorption hearts colored via config values
+- Absorption and health hearts colored via config values
 - First row of hearts is used in non-hardcore worlds and second row in hardcore worlds
-    - From left to right: standard, poison, wither
-    - The row right below is used to add an accent to the heart
-        - Non-hardcore accent is rendered with no transparency
-        - Hardcore accent is rendered with '88/255' RGBA transparency
-          expect it to look a lot paler to what it is in file

-###### health.png
-- Health hearts colored via config values
-- First row of hearts is used in non-hardcore worlds and second row in hardcore worlds
-    - From left to right: standard, poison, wither
+    - From left to right: standard, poison, wither, frozen
     - First row below is used to add an accent to the heart
-        - Non-hardcore accent is rendered with no transparency
+      - Non-hardcore is rendered with 216/255 RGBA transparency
-        - Hardcore accent is rendered with '178/255' RGBA transparency
+      - Hardcore is rendered with '88/255' (absorption) & '178/255' (health) RGBA transparency
-          expect it to look a little paler to what it is in file
-    - Second row below is used to add shading to the bottom of the heart
+    - Second row below is used to add shading to the heart
-        - Rendered with '56/255' RGBA transparency
+      - Rendered with '56/255' RGBA transparency, when withered '216/255'
-          expect it to look a lot paler to what it is in file
-    - Third row below is used to add shading when withered around the heart
-        - Rendered with no transparency